SC-497-class submarine chaser: History

 The SC-497s were off-shore patrol and anti-submarine warfare vessels.
 Seventy of the SC-497s were converted into patrol control crafts (SCC), 18 were converted into coastal minesweepers (AMC), and 8 were converted into patrol gunboats, motor (PGM).

 Sixteen SC-497s were lost and another one was lost after her conversion into a PGM-1-class motor gunboat.

 Despite the large number of SC-497s, none are credited with destroying an enemy ship.
-(USS SC-669 is sometimes incorrectly credited with sinking the Japanese submarine RO-107 on 29 May 1943, but RO-107 was still active on 6 July 1943.)
+USS SC-669 is sometimes incorrectly credited with sinking the Japanese submarine RO-107 on 29 May 1943, but that submarine was still active on 6 July 1943.

 During World War II, 142 SC-497-class submarine chasers were lent to allies of the United States as part of the Lend-Lease program.
 Seventy-eight were sent to the Soviet Union, 50 to France, 8 to Brazil, 3 to Norway, and 3 to Mexico.
 The three Norwegian examples served with distinction on the Shetland bus service, running agents, refugees and weapons past the German blockade between occupied Norway and Britain.